 Let's take some simple examples.
 If you place mechanical stress on the bones of the body by shock or impact, this will set in motion simple physiological processes that will thicken and harden the bones in the exact area of stress.
 For example, the place where your heel bone strikes the ground will be very hard and dense.
 The dominant arm of a tennis player will have larger bones than the opposite arm.
 Martial artists can toughen their shins and forearms into steel weapons through repeated shock training of the bone.
 The same thing happens with tendons and ligaments, which thicken and strengthen in response to mechanical stresses such as resistance training.
 Stress to muscles will cause them to get bigger, and so on.

 The SAID principle also refers to adaptations that are far more sophisticated and complex, such as learning new motor skills.
 As you practice physical skills, there are numerous physical changes to the structure of the brain as a result.
 For example, if you spend hours practicing the piano, the part of your brain that controls hand coordination will actually grow larger.
 The neurons responsible for the coordinated finger actions will develop better and faster lines of communication between themselves.
 And your memories of hand skills will be placed into parts of the brain where they can be accessed and executed automatically, without any degree of conscious effort or thought.
-These are far more complicated adaptations whose patterns are described by motor learning theory, which I will describe in another post.

 So if you want to get better at dealing with some some form of stress such as hitting a tennis ball or running 26 miles, start exposing yourself to the stress in question and then hope that the body makes some favorable adaptations.
 There are two major limitations to keep in mind.
 First is that the training stress must be the right amount and second, the stress must be sufficiently specific to ensure "transfer" or "carryover" to your sport or activity.
 Let's look at these issues in turn.